 Puiu, C. (2008).
 Marketing to Children – an Ethical Issue in Marketing.
 Annals of the University of Craiova, Economic Sciences Series, 4(36).

 Our advertising essay sample is shown as an example of academic writing.
-You can also check out other samples, for example, our Animal Testing Essay Sample.
+You can also check out other samples.
 You can buy an essay on our site in order to get a paper written by a professional writer.
 WriteMyEssayOnline.com is an excellent service ready to help any student.